Kintyre/ksconf/docs/source/concepts.rst

 If you aren't managing layers independently, then you have to manually upgrade the app, being careful to preserve all custom configurations.
 Compare this to the solution provided by the :ref:`combine <ksconf_cmd_combine>` functionality.
 The layered approach provides an advantage because logical sources can be stored separately in their own directories, thus allowing them to be modified independently.
-Using this approach, changes in the "upstream" layer will only come from an official release, and the organizational layer will contain customizations made soley by your organization.
+Using this approach, changes in the "upstream" layer will only come from an official release, and the organizational layer will contain customizations made solely by your organization.
 Practically, this means it's no longer necessary to comb through commit logs identifying which custom changes need to be preserved and reapplied.

 While this doesn't completely remove the need for a person to review app upgrades, it does lower the